 In contrast to the many times I’ve eaten hot-pot before they cooked the meat in a special sauce before adding the broth and various vegetables.
-It was pretty good but I’m not sure it warranted driving half way up a mountain for!
+It was pretty good but I’m not sure it warranted driving halfway up a mountain!
 On a warm evening when you could enjoy the view it would be perfect though.

-After dinner it was time to check out another of the cities many night markets, this time Shilin (near Jiantan MRT Station), often considered to be the largest and most famous one in the city.
-It’s also one of the oldest, having been there fir more than 100 years.
+After dinner it was time to check out another of the city’s many night markets, this time Shilin (near Jiantan MRT Station), often considered to be the largest and most famous one in the city.
+It’s also one of the oldest, having been there for more than 100 years.

 Our first treat was “pearl milk tea” or “bubble tea” which is a local creation consisting of sweetened milk tea with large tapioca balls served ice-cold.
 You drink it through an especially wide straw so as to be able to suck up the pearl balls.
 I’d had it before in China but never as good as it was here.

-We then made out way to the main shopping street which was crazy busy, even through it was already 9.30pm.
-When I first came to China the crowds felt horribly claustrophobic but I seem to have slowly got used to them but still usually try to avoid where possible
+We then made out way to the main shopping street which was crazy busy, even though it was already 9.30 pm.
+When I first came to China the crowds felt horribly claustrophobic but I seem to have slowly gotten used to them but still usually try to avoid them where possible